litestar-org/litestar/docs/usage/dependency-injection.rst

     :language: python

-This doesn't fail, but due to the way the application determines parameter types, it is inferred to be a query parameter.
+This does not fail, but due to the way the application determines parameter types, it is inferred to be a query parameter.